stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

   "access_settings": false
   "page_crud": "disabled"

-To add these to our Group, you go back to the Group's main page by clicking on **Details**.
+To add these to your Group, you go back to the Group's main page by clicking on **Details**.

 .. figure:: images/gettingstarted/getting_started_group_details.png
   :align: center